andy-guttridge/song-mates/README.md

 - This [stack overflow question](https://stackoverflow.com/questions/21666963/django-forms-multiplechoicefield-only-selects-one-value) was referenced to discover how to access a list of values returned by a multiple choice Django form element.
 - The technique of using an `initial` argument when initialising a form to set a form input's initial value is from (https://stackoverflow.com/questions/604266/django-set-default-form-values)
 - Using the `_in` lookup parameter to find out if the value of a field exists within a list was adapated from (https://stackoverflow.com/questions/70703168/check-if-each-value-within-list-is-present-in-the-given-django-model-table-in-a)
+- The syntax for searching on a property of a foreign key object is adapated from (https://stackoverflow.com/questions/35012942/related-field-got-invalid-lookup-icontains)

 ### Content